airbytehq/airbyte/docs/integrations/sources/hubspot.md

 * Hubspot Account
 * Api credentials
-* [Scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync
+* If using Oauth, [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

 ### Setup guide